ankanch/DatabaseInsights/README.md

 # DatabaseInsights
-A web project to visualize Database
+A project to visualize Database